NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 ### Preparing your code for CodeQL analysis

 - Follow the instructions on the [](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis) page

 ### Analyzing your code with CodeQL queries

-- Follow the instructions on the [](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/analyzing-your-code-with-codeql-queries) page

-### Analyzing your code with CodeQL queries